Risingson/eveeyedocs/docs/index.md

 ## Features

- - Find your way throughout New Eden with 2D-maps
+ - Find your way throughout New Eden
- - Search for plac
+ - Search for places, stations or agents
  - Plot your wormhole chain
  - Configure your maps to display live data
  - Track your ingame location